prisma/prisma/packages/fetch-engine/README.md

 # @prisma/fetch-engine

-Responsible for downloading and caching the latest Rust binary
+Responsible for downloading and caching the Prisma Rust engine files

 ⚠️ **Warning**: This package is intended for Prisma's internal use.
 Its release cycle does not follow SemVer, which means we might release breaking changes (change APIs, remove functionality) without any prior warning.